 To test whether policy events had an immediate impact on stock prices, we studied key climate-related political or regulatory events that have occurred since 2015.
 We looked at the relationship between stock prices and companies’ climate transition risk profiles, to see how strongly the equity market priced in this transmission channel.

 We selected nine events: five that could be considered ‘’progress’’ for the transition to a low-carbon economy and four that could be considered ‘’setbacks,’’ as shown in the exhibit below.
 We then looked at the stock returns over the trading day after the event to gauge the event risk in the short term.
-We were mostly interested in testing if greener companies (with less transition risk) outperformed after a “progress” event and underperformed following “setbacks” relative to their browner counterparts (with larger transition risk).
+We were mostly interested in testing if greener companies (with less transition risk) outperformed after a “progress” event and underperformed following “setbacks” relative to their more carbon-intensive counterparts (with larger transition risk).